-Is it because it is an iconic building with immense views over Porto, from Ribeira to Foz, and Gaia, from Monte da Virgin to Afurada?
-Or because the visits are carried out safely in groups of up to 13 people, accompanied by a friendly guide?
-Or by peeking inside this revamped arena?
+Is it because it is an iconic building with immense views over Porto, from Ribeira to Foz, and Gaia, from Monte daVirgin to Afurada?
+Or for the visits to be carried out in complete safety in groups of up to 13 people, accompanied by a friendly guide?
+Or for peeking inside this renovated arena?
 Come and find out!

 But is it really unmissable?

 As far as we know, this is one of the few visitable arena domes in the world.
 One of the most famous is the O2 Arena in London, but the views of the surroundings of the English capital are not comparable to those in the center of Porto...

 I already have other things to do in Porto...

 Porto 360 is THE NEW experience in Porto, and the perfect complement for a stroll along the Romantic paths, a tour of downtown or an afternoon at the Palácio de Cristal Gardens.
 And it's open to the public for guided tours for the first time!